 This relic print pictures the four World Cruisers that began the flight and includes a 4-square inch swatch of the original wing fabric from the “Chicago” preserved by the Smithsonian during its restoration.
-Also included is a Certificate of Authenticity signed by the Deputy-Director of the Smithsonian and 3 pages of colorful historical information on the flight and aircraft specs for the Douglas World Cruiser “Chicago.”
-A wonderful story of the first flight around-the-world – and a great acquisition for a lover of aviation history!
+Also included is a Certificate of Authenticity signed by the Deputy-Director of the National Air and Space Museum and 3 pages of colorful historical information on the flight along with aircraft specs.
+A wonderful story of the first flight around-the-world – and a true collectible for anyone who appreciates aviation history!

 Our supply of the Douglas World Cruiser relic print is limited to the fabric preserved when it was restored by the Smithsonian Institution.